Carabao Cup final: Kepa throws massive strop as Chelsea goalkeeper refuses to be substituted | Goal.com

 The Spanish goalkeeper appeared to go down with an injury late in extra-time against Manchester City with the score tied 0-0.

-Sarri summoned Willy Caballero to replace Kepa, with both players' numbers going up on the substitutes board.
+Sarri summoned Willy Caballero to replace Kepa, with both players' numbers going up on the substitute board.

 However, Kepa extraordinarily refused to be taken off, waving off his manager in a clear act of defiance.